-Two athletes were hit by a truck and injured riding mopeds on North Shaw.
-Four people killed, two injured when gunman opens fire in Northern California.
+Two athletes were hit by a truck and injured riding mopeds on North Shaw Lane.
+Four people killed and two people were injured when a gunman opened fire in Northern California.
 Are you ready for some ribs or some brisket?
-A new BBQ joint opens up in Okemos, Saddleback BBQ.
-Australia legalizes same sex marriage resulting in a huge celebration.
+A new BBQ joint opens in Okemos.
+Australia legalizes same-sex marriage resulting in a huge celebration.

 The city of DeWitt is a fortunate one.
 Not only do they have their very own police department downtown, but fall under the jurisdiction of the DeWitt Charter Township police as well.
 “DeWitt city is within the township, but it’s only the city limits they have their own police department and we have one as well,” said DeWitt Township officer, Trevin Bernat.
 “We have a wide variety of people in the community but for the most part, we are pretty well received.”